Creating an audience for your arts event

 Distributing Printed Materials

-- The Copy Center, located in the basement level of the Usdan Student Center, can distribute flyers campuswide or advise you on stuffing student mailboxes.
+- The mailroom, located in the basement level of the Usdan Student Center, can distribute materials to staff and faculty mailboxes.
 Please call 781-736-4530 for more information.

 - Have you contacted the student arts clubs?
 They maintain mailboxes on the second floor of the Shapiro Campus Center.
 The Club Center website also lists a contact person for each club.

 - Who are the key opinion shapers, faculty and administrators you want to invite?
 The president?
 The provost?
 The dean?
 Even if they are unable to attend, they will be interested to know about your activities.

 - To post flyers in the Shapiro Campus Center and Usdan Student Center, you must get them stamped at the Shapiro information desk.
 Your flyer must include a recycling logo.

 - Goldfarb Library maintains bulletin boards of arts information in the Creative Arts Library.